vmware/vic/doc/user_doc/vic_admin/remove_vch.md

   **CAUTION** Running `vic-machine delete` with the `--force` option removes all running container VMs that the virtual container host manages, as well as any associated volumes and volume stores.

-  Running `vic-machine delete` with the `--force` option allows you to omit the `--thumbprint` option.
+  if your vSphere environment uses untrusted, self-signed certificates, running `vic-machine delete` with the `--force` option allows you to omit the `--thumbprint` option.

    <pre>$ vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> delete
 --target <i>vcenter_server_username</i>:<i>password</i>@<i>vcenter_server_address</i>